Use subject to terms and conditions posted at http://www.burgertuning.com/terms.html

-Most are there for diagnostic use only and should not be touched unless you are directed to by BMS technical support or your tuner.
+Most are there for diagnostic use only and should not be touched unless you are directed to by your tuner.
 The settings you might adjust are documented below.

-Boost failsafe PSI: If boost exceeds this value for more than one second the JB4 will switch to low boost map 4 until the car is restarted.
+Boost Safety: If boost exceeds this value for more than one second the JB4 will switch to low boost map 4 until the car is restarted.
 Note this setting has no impact on what actual boost you run.
 That is determined by the map selected.

-1st / 2nd gear boost limit: For cars with poor traction limiting boost in 1st gear to 9psi and 2nd gear to 12psi can offer your tires some relief.
+1st / 2nd / 3rd gear boost limit: For cars with poor traction limiting boost in 1st gear to for example 9psi and 2nd gear to 12psi can offer your tires some relief.

 FutureUseD: Various logging parameters which vary by firmware version.
-Refer to firmware notes for the options here.
+Refer to firmware notes valid options.

-If I decide to get the optional USB cable for free firmware updates how to I route it?
+If I decide to get the optional DATA cable for logs and firmware updates how to I route it?

 For the USB cable you have a couple options.
 Option 1 is to route it over the rubber grommet under the DME cover and leave it there for quick access.You'll just have to lift up the one snap on black panel and can then route it in the window or door jamb.
 Option 2 is to route it in to the glove box.
 There is a DIY here: http://www.n54tech.com/forums/showthread.php?t=6557